flutter/website/src/docs/get-started/install/_android-setup.md

     when developing for Android.

 {{site.alert.warning}}
-  **IMPORTANT** In Android Studio 3.6 or later, you need to manually add the old version of the Android SDK Tools for Flutter to work.
+  In Android Studio 3.6 or later, you need to manually add the old version of the Android SDK Tools for Flutter to work.
 To do this:

    1. Open the **Android Studio SDK Manager**